 Any student receiving a grade of incomplete "I" must coordinate with the instructor/curriculum director to satisfy all outstanding coursework for the course/section.
 Once outstanding requirements for the course are satisfied, the instructor will process a change of grade form converting the "I" to a letter grade.
-The deadline for the grade change is the last day of class of the next full-length (i.e., fall or spring) term.
+The deadline for the grade change is the last day of class of the next full-length semester.
 Once this deadline has passed, the "I" becomes an "F."